stratospheric-dev/stratospheric-website/content/blog/stratospheric-online-course-batch-0.md

 **The price of the course will go up with each new set of lessons.**

 Once you've purchased the course, with each batch of lessons you’ll automatically get access to the new lessons for free!
-So, the sooner you get access to the course, the better the deal you make!
+So, the sooner you get access to the course, the better the deal you make.

 The course will come both as a bundle with the ebook (at a final price of $269) and as a stand-alone version (at $249 for the final release.
 Those of you who've already purchased the ebook will get the final release of the course at a $50 discount (i.e. for $199).